dacrab/craftops/DEPLOYMENT_GUIDE.md

 **🚀 Ready to Deploy!**

-This deployment guide ensures reliable, secure, and scalable distribution of the Minecraft Mod Manager across all supported platforms.
+This deployment guide ensures reliable, secure, and scalable distribution of the CraftOps across all supported platforms.

 [🏠 Back to README](README.md) • [📚 Usage Guide](USAGE_GUIDE.md) • [🏗️ Project Structure](PROJECT_STRUCTURE.md)